 Besides always expanding on the collections above, our museum appreciates inquiries about items from the West Shore communities, Newville, Newburg, Mt.
 Holly Springs, Shippensburg, Mechanicsburg, Shiremanstown, and the county’s townships.
 We also are seeking other items that speak to the history of the 20th century, religious history, immigration and settlement history, African-American history, and/or agricultural history.
 We are gratefully accepting donations that tell other stories of Cumberland County, too!
 We typically limit the amount of clothing and textiles added to our collection.
 Of the items currently in our collection, we would like to see further research and publications on the carvings of Wilhelm Schimmel and the coverlet weavers of the county.

-Group tours are available by reaching out to Cijianna Berry, Assistant Museum Curator, at firstname.lastname@example.org.
+Group tours are available by reaching out to Cijianna Berry, Associate Museum Curator, at firstname.lastname@example.org.

 Join long time museum docent Yvonne Davidson for a tour of the museum prior to the 2017/18 renovations: